When To Visit An Oral Surgeon

 Dentist First

-If you have any issues with teeth, gums, and even your jaws, you will need to go see a dentist, even if the pain is only in the general mouth area of the face.
+If you have any issues affecting your teeth, gums, jaws, or overall oral health, you should start by seeing a dentist, even if the pain is only in the general mouth area of the face.
 Even in an emergency, shoot for a dentist even if it’s not necessarily your dentist.

 If you go to an urgent care center or even the ER, the best you are going to get is maybe some pain medication and being told to see a dentist.
-On top of this, a general medical environment like the ER will probably cost you 3 or 4 times what the procedure would cost with a dentist.
+On top of this, a general medical environment like the ER will probably cost you 3 or 4 times what the procedure would cost with a dentist, especially when you’re dealing with issues caused by impacted wisdom teeth.

 The point is, your dentist can handle most issues that you are going to be at risk of having.
 They will be able to diagnose and handle most oral problems.
-However, if they feel that you will be best served by an oral surgeon, they will be able to recommend one or get you a referral in some situations.
+However, if they feel that you will be best served by more advanced oral surgery treatment, they will be able to recommend an oral surgeon or get you a referral in some situations, helping you understand the difference between an oral surgeon and a dentist.

 Oral & Maxillofacial Surgery

 Sometimes, your dentist will recommend you speak with a maxillofacial surgeon.
-They specialize in dentistry that affects the face and jaws, often to treat diseases or injuries of the areas around the mouth.
+They specialize in oral and maxillofacial surgery, often to treat diseases or injuries of the areas around the mouth and help restore oral and facial function, playing a key role in overall health and wellness.

 Oral and maxillofacial surgeons have training and schooling beyond what is required to successfully practice dentistry.
 Many of the best oral and maxillofacial surgeons also obtain an MD along with the diploma needed to become oral surgeons.
-This includes putting in a minimum of 4 years of training in a surgical residency program, side by side with other medical students of varying specialties.
+This includes a minimum of 4 years of training in a surgical residency program, and Dr. Quitmeyer is a board-certified oral and maxillofacial surgeon.
+Board-certified surgeons also provide anesthesia care for oral surgery, reflecting a patient-centered oral surgery practice built on advanced training and experience that can help patients overcome fear of oral surgery.

 Dental Implants